Sparse image: Sparse bundle disk images

 Mac OS X Leopard introduced the concept of the sparse bundle.
 Instead of a single big file, a sparse bundle is a bundle (directory) containing a number of files called bands, each on the order of 8 MB in size.
 This means even though to the end user the sparse bundle appears as a single file, it is composed of smaller files.
 As of Mac OS X 10.8, the bands are 8 MiB (8 × 1024^{2} byte) each.
 When the content of the image changes, one or more band files is changed, created, or deleted.
-This allows easier shrinking of the amount of space used on the underlying filesystem when the a large amount of data is deleted inside the disk image, as long as the code supporting the filesystem inside the image notifies the kernel of the "releasing" of blocks, as happens in filesystems that support SSD "trim" operations to be triggered automatically for de-allocated filesystem blocks.
+This allows easier shrinking of the amount of space used on the underlying filesystem when a large amount of data is deleted inside the disk image, as long as the code supporting the filesystem inside the image notifies the kernel of the "releasing" of blocks, as happens in filesystems that support SSD "trim" operations to be triggered automatically for de-allocated filesystem blocks.

 Sparse bundle advantages over non-diskimage backup for Time Machine: